-Dependent Child Approval.
+Dependent Child Policy

 It is surprising how often children who are seen as part of a "family" have, in fact, been adopted either in a documented, western sense of that word or less formally in a customary or cultural adoption.
 Often children have been brought into a family following a breakdown of an earlier relationship, which will need to be documented.
 Sometimes there are unexpected difficulties producing birth and identity documentation for children.

-The Complex Criteria.
+The Complex Criteria

 Other possible problems may be to do with identity or how children became separated from parents.
 These issues can sometimes even lead to a review of the accuracy of claims made in an earlier via application by the parents or by other relatives.